dhruv2003/Scrapper/README.md

 ### 1. Start Redis Server

 Redis is required for the job queue system.
-Start it with:
+The application will automatically download and configure Redis for your operating system:

 ```bash
 python start_redis.py
 ```

-This will automatically download Redis for Windows if needed and start the server.
+This will download Redis if needed (supports Windows, macOS, and Linux) and start the server.
 The Redis server will run in a separate console window.

 To verify Redis is running properly: